Best Push Your Luck Board Games [2026]: Top 10 Ranked

 The gameplay is highly superficial.
 You’re trying to climb the tracks using four dice.
 There are some tactics involved in how you combine the dice, so there’s a bit of skill involved.

-You can continue rolling the dice and move up again – but if you’re unable to perform a legal move you fall down all the way where you began your turn.
+You can continue rolling the dice and move up again – but if you’re unable to perform a legal move, you fall down all the way to where you began your turn.
 Judging when it’s the best moment to stop for the turn is crucial.
-But it’s hard to win if you don’t risk anything …
+But it’s hard to win if you always play it safe …

 (7) Incan Gold